anniehedgpeth/basic-chef-fluency-study-guide/basic-chef-fluency-study-sheet.md

 - The node on which Chef client is installed has a client.rb file which contains a link and credentials to access the Chef server.
 The Chef server never accesses the Chef client; it merely holds the data that the client will need to access.
 The Chef client communicates to the Chef server over https (port 443) or http (port 80).

 ### The Chef client configuration
-- The client is configures the node that it is on based on the run-list it is given during the bootstrap or knife commands.
+- The client configures the node that it is on based on the run-list it is given during the bootstrap or knife commands.

 ## NODES
 *Candidates should understand:*

 ### What a node is
-- A node is the machine that is being configured by the Chef client.
+- A node is a machine that is being configured by the Chef client.

 ### What a node object is
 - A node object is data that is given to the Chef server to store by the Chef client after `chef-client` is run which contains OHAI data as well as attributes.